HarmonicHemispheres/todu/readme.txt

     .todu-conf          -settings for how update should function when called

 FUNCTIONS:
+    "" all lines starting with #, are not implemented yet ""

-    todu add "task" "date"      -adds the task to the todolist -sub=id                   -adds this task as a sub task of id -days=X                   -adds this task to X days from now -weeks=X                  -adds task to X weeks from now todu update                 -follows settings in .todo-conf
+    todu add "task" "date"      -adds the task to the todolist
+       # -sub=id                   -adds this task as a sub task of id
+       # -days=X                   -adds this task to X days from now
+       # -weeks=X                  -adds task to X weeks from now
+    # todu update                 -follows settings in .todo-conf
     todu edit id type "new"     -changes the the task desc to Y type=desc                 -changes the desc for the task type=note                 -changes the note for the task